-There are typically two ways to go about setting up Google Analytics:
+There are typically two ways to set up Google Analytics:

 If you set things up with Google Tag Manager, you have a much clearer view of your tags and data overall, you can scale out your tagging strategy with greater clarity, and you can (later on) build out some more advanced tracking mechanisms.

 In addition, it’s arguably easier to set up using Google Tag Manager.
 Here’s a solid guide from Google on how to set up Google Analytics via GTM.
-Here’s a more generic guide to setting up your Google Analytics tracking code.
+And here’s a more generic guide to set up your Google Analytics tracking code.